 Cenex Pipeline, LLC.
 (CPL) is owned and operated by CHS Inc. CPL transports an average of 43,000 barrels of refined products a day.
-It spans more than 700 miles across Montana and North Dakota.
-CPL transports refined petroleum products from refineries in the Laurel area to terminals and tank farms in Billings, MT; Glendive, MT; Minot, ND and Fargo, ND.
+It spans more than 800 miles across Montana and North Dakota.
+CPL transports refined petroleum products from refineries in the Laurel area to terminals and tank farms in Billings and Glendive, MT; into Minot, Grand Forks, and Fargo, ND.